Amila3951/Visit-Balkans/README.md

    - **Solution**: Image optimization was performed using ShortPixel and TinyPNG to reduce file sizes without sacrificing visual quality.
 This resulted in a substantial improvement in the Lighthouse performance score.

 ## Validation
-Through the use of various tools and validators, a well-designed site that meets all web standards has been achieved.
+Through the use of various tools and validators, a well - designed site that meets all web standards has been achieved.

 ### Lighthouse
 The site has successfully met the performance, accessibility, best practices, and SEO criteria set by Lighthouse.